freewili/freewili_webdocs/docs/gui-screen-buttons-and-lights/gui-screen-buttons-and-lights.md

 # GUI : Screen, Buttons, and Lights

-The FREE-WiLi has a user interface that makes interacting with the device use-able without a host PC.
+The FREE-WILi has a user interface that makes interacting with the device use-able without a host PC.
 The user interface is controlled by a separate CPU and interfaces with the main CPU via a 8 Megabit hardware handshaking UART.

 <div class="text--center">